 Section 5180.
 Application Process.
 Applicants seeking an Allocation of the Qualified Residential Rental Project Pool shall be considered in accordance with the provisions of chapter 1 and the submission of a QRRP Application.
-If deficiencies in the application are identified by CDLAC staff, the applicant will have 24 hours from staff-issued notification to cure the deficiencies.
-If, after the 24 hours, the deficiencies have not been corrected, as determined by CDLAC staff, the application will be deemed incomplete.
+If deficiencies in the application are identified by CDLAC staff, the applicant will have 24 hours five (5) days from staff-issued notification to cure the deficiencies.
+If, after the 24 hours five (5) days, the deficiencies have not been corrected, as determined by CDLAC staff, the application will be deemed incomplete.